MNEK: 2011–2013: Breakthrough

-His stage name is a gramogram of his surname, Emenike.

 In an interview with Build LDN, MNEK talked about his introduction into the music industry and how, at first, he did not even know what a publisher was.
 He stated, "I started writing poems and writing songs around the age of 8 or 7 and I started playing around with production software from really young as well.
 I then put some stuff up on Myspace finally when I was 14.
 There were two songs I had.
 I sent them out to all my favourite artists on Myspace and it just landed on this artist at the time called CocknBullKid, but she's now Anita Blay and she's an amazing songwriter.
 She was like "Okay, cool.
 I'm just gonna send this to my publisher" and at the time I had no idea what a publisher was.
 So she sent it and that was that and it became this flurry of people wanting to be my publisher and then that was me in the industry, but then I've had to grow in the industry at the same time – I've been learning on the job – because I was still in school and all that stuff.
 I was managing how to work that around it because my parents weren't gonna let me leave school."

-In 2011, when he was 16, he began writing and working with production group Xenomania and contributed to Florrie's 2011 extended play Experiments, which first labelled him professionally as a songwriter.
-Shortly after, his work with Xenomania earned him his break out when he worked with top acts The Saturdays and The Wanted.
+In 2011, when he was 17 years old, he began writing and working with production group Xenomania and contributed to Florrie's 2011 extended play Experiments, which first labelled him professionally as a songwriter.
+Shortly after, his work with Xenomania earned him his break out when he worked with top acts the Saturdays and the Wanted.
 He also released his debut single "If Truth Be Told" in November of that year.

 In 2012, he worked with singer and songwriter A*M*E on her debut single "City Lights", featuring MNEK's brother Bartoven, and she became one of MNEK's first affiliates.
 In February, he was labelled as a featured performer on Rudimental's single "Spoons", alongside Syron.
-The song features on their 2013 debut album Home, where he also featured on the song "Baby", alongside Sinead Harnett, and also worked on the songs "Hell Could Freeze" and "Hide".
+The song features on their 2013 debut album Home, where he also featured on the song "Baby" alongside Sinead Harnett, and also worked on the songs "Hell Could Freeze" and "Hide".

-In 2013, MNEK contributed to the song "Need U (100%)", featuring A*M*E, and became his biggest contribution since working with The Saturdays.
+In 2013, MNEK contributed to the song "Need U (100%)", featuring A*M*E, and became his biggest contribution since working with the Saturdays.
 He was also labelled one of 15 artists to make BBC's Sound of 2014 long list.